 Summary: This post tells you what to do when your Mac won't restart or shutdown, how to prevent it from happening again, and the answer to your question - why won't my Mac restart.

-Mac computers work perfectly fine most of the time, but sometimes your Mac just won't restart after an update.
+Mac computers work perfectly fine most of the time, but sometimes your Mac just won't restart after an update to the recent macOS Sonoma.
 If your Mac refuses to restart after choosing the particular option from the Apple menu, this post is for you.
 Let's figure out why your Mac won't restart and how you can solve it.